Lucifer179/cryptonite_taskphase_kaushik/picoctf/forensics/m00nwalk.md

 # QSSTV

-The process of feeding the WAV file given into qsstv was the most mind-numbing thing I've done.
+The process of feeding the WAV file given into qsstv was the most mind-numbing thing I've ever done.

 I first configured it to take audio from a file and tried inserting the `message.wav` file directly.
 The error "invalid header format" showed up so I started digging into the hex of the file.
 I went through the relevant header bytes and adjusted a few according to how they should be with respect to their file size.
 This process alone had taken me a while but I figured (once again) that after this, it should accept the file and I would be done.
 It did not accept the file and showed the same error still.